This page will show items of interest to patients and staff. Click for more information.

 If you have been diagnosed with Type 2 diabetes and would like information and advice on managing your condition contact the CDDFT Diabetes Information and Education Team on 0191-569-2848 or ask your GP or nurse to refer you for a structured education self-management course.

 Attending a course provides suppport for making healthy lifestyle choices to help you manage your diabetes and give you the change to meet and share ideas and experiences with other people living with diabetes.
 You can bring a friend or family member for support.

-Click here to open the June/July bulletin from CDDFT Diabetes Service.
+Click here to open the latest (12/2019) bulletin from CDDFT Diabetes Service.